JadenLabs/rpj/README.md

 -  export  | Export a project to a file
 -  list    | List all projects
 -  get     | Get a project by name
+-  code    | Open a project in VS Code
 ```

 ## Contributing